ivotron/quiho-popper/paper/paper.md

 The reader might have noticed that, regardless of how the performance of an application looks like, SRA will always produce a model with associated feature importances.
 Thus, one can pose the following
-question: is there any scenario where a FGRUP is _not_ correctly associated with what the application is doing?
-In other words, are FGRUPs falsifiable?
+question: is there any scenario where a IRUP is _not_ correctly associated with what the application is doing?
+In other words, are IRUPs falsifiable?
 The answer is yes.
-A FGRUP can be incorrectly representing an application's performance behavior if there is under- or over-fitting when generating the model. @Fig:underfit shows the correlation matrix (left), as well as a FGRUP obtained from selecting two random machines from the set of available ones.
-The application in question is Scikit-learn and, as the figures show, this FGRUP is of little use since many features have 100% relevance.
+A IRUP can be incorrectly representing an application's performance behavior if there is under- or over-fitting when generating the model. @Fig:underfit shows the correlation matrix (left), as well as a IRUP obtained from selecting two random machines from the set of available ones.
+The application in question is Scikit-learn and, as the figures show, this IRUP is of little use since many features have 100% relevance.
 The correlation matrix shows why this is so: almost all the features are highly correlated.
 As mentioned before, an open problem is that one of